Update May 24, 2026

 2. 02 Net cash of approximately US$40 billion is not a static number.
 It is a policy statement.
 A company with US$40 billion in cash and US$12 billion in remaining buyback authorization is telling the market two things simultaneously: the balance sheet can absorb a multi-year investment cycle without dilution, and management believes the stock is underpriced at current levels.
 At 13% of market capitalization, the cash alone provides a floor that does not exist for most technology companies making comparable infrastructure bets.

-What the Company Is Worth
+What Alibaba Is Actually Worth

 The valuation framework here is comparative, not speculative.